sepehr-mohseni/odin/ROADMAP.md

 - [ ] Add AI-powered traffic analysis and anomaly detection using dockerized grok 1 open release "https://github.com/xai-org/grok-1"
 - [ ] Ability to add Go plugin and register as middleware from admin panel similar to Traefik api gateway plugin registration
 - [ ] Integration with popular API management platforms like Postman API Platform and Amazon API Gateway
-- [ ] Add MongoDB for storing all the information for config, services, monitoring and other stuff and move every movable stuff into mongodb. store other gateway specific configs inside one unified yaml file
 - [ ] Refactor to a better structured html templates with good coding
 - [ ] Add all the abilities to frontend admin panel to manage all o the gateway setting and monitoring from the admin panel (based on already implemented goals and features and help of files in docs folder and other document readme and roadmap and files and codes)
 - [ ] Upgrade to latest Go version and packages